top of page

 The Oxford Historic District is also significant for African American Ethnic Heritage due to the effects of segregation on African American settlement patterns in the city, much of which was developed during the racially segregated early-twentieth century.
 Additionally, Oxford’s African American population participated in Civil Rights activities in the city from the 1950s through the 1970s, taking an active role to seek equality in public offices, education, employment, and other aspects of daily life.

-The Oxford Historic District is also significant for Architecture with representative examples of commercial, residential, and industrial architecture constructed in the nineteenth and twentieth centuries.
+The district includes representative examples of commercial, residential, and industrial architecture constructed in the nineteenth and twentieth centuries.

 The district was co-written with Firefly Preservation Consulting.
 It was listed in the National Register in 2020.